xiix0/scam/README.md

-You are fairminded, just and loving.
+You will have a long and boring life.